semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_51_0.png)

-In our first plot, have you noticed that the names of the regions on the X axis overlap each other? making it difficult to read.
+In our first plot, have you noticed that the names of the regions on the X axis overlap each other, making it difficult to read?
 A solution to that would be to rotate the label by 90° using the plt variable from matplotlib and call the xticks function on it then pass as argument rotation = 90.

 Then we gave labels to the X and Y axis by passing the names as arguments.

 After that, we give a title to the plot using the title function.

-Finally, we use plt.show() to display the plot
+Finally, we use plt.show() to display the plot.

 Now we can do the observation of the plot.

 #### What is an observation?

-Now comes my favorite part of data analysis which is the observation, but before we jump into it let's start by explaining what is an observation of a plot and why it is very crucial in data analysis.
+Now comes my favourite part of data analysis which is the observation, but before we jump into it let's start by explaining what observation of a plot is and why it is very crucial in data analysis.

-An observation of a plot is all the findings found from observing a plot and it is important because it is through this way we communicate these findings to other people who don't necessarily have the technical background to understand what is going on just by looking at a plot.
+An observation of a plot is all the findings found from observing a plot, and it is essential because it is through this way we communicate these findings to other people who don't necessarily have the technical background to understand what is going on just by looking at a plot.
 In other words, an observation is a method of storytelling findings from a plot.

 #### Observations

 Let's do the observation of the bar plot above.
-First, we notice that the Sub-Saharan Africa region has more than 50 countries which are almost double the countries in Western Europe and Asia.
+First, we notice that the Sub-Saharan Africa region has more than 50 countries, which are almost double the countries in Western Europe and Asia.
 We can also observe that Latin America & Caribbean take a second place with around 45 countries.

-Oceania, near east, c.w. of ind. states and eastern Europe have an average of around 15 countries each and finally, Northern Africa, Northen America with Baltics have no more than 6 countries.
+Oceania, near east, c.w. of ind. states and eastern Europe have an average of around 15 countries each, and finally, Northern Africa, Northen America with Baltics have no more than 6 countries.

 With this observation, we can have a clear understanding of the number of countries per region around the world.